PostHog/posthog.com/contents/tutorials/nextjs-ab-tests.md

 ### Server-side rendering

-Notice when you refresh the call to action flickers between "Click me" and "Learn more."
+Notice when you refresh the call to action that it flickers between "Click me" and "Learn more."
 This is because it takes time for React and PostHog to load.

 Server-side rendering the feature flag is a way to limit this.
-This is getting the data about the feature flag before the client loads, so the call to action only requires React to load on the client-side.
+This gets the data about the feature flag before the client loads, so the call to action only requires React to load on the client-side.

 To set this up, first, we must install and use PostHog’s Node library (because we are making server-side requests).